Lviv street cleaner carries on shovelling snow after Shahed drone explodes, video goes viral

 But I also want to stress that when there is an air raid, please take care and stay safe.
 I understand there is work to be done, but your safety comes first."

-A video showing Olha at the scene quickly spread online.
-Ukrainians praised her calm reaction to the drone explosion.
+A video of Olha at the scene quickly went viral, with Ukrainians praising her calm reaction to the drone explosion.

-"The level of stress resistance I aspire to," wrote a Threads user named Dasha under the video.
+"The level of stress resistance I aspire to," a Threads user named Dasha commented under the video.

 Historian and journalist Vakhtang Kipiani added: "The nervous system of this Ukrainian woman, Olha from Lviv, should be recognised as UNESCO Intangible Cultural Heritage."